pontushenriksson/blossom/README.md

 >
 > - None

-### SecureVault

-- A plugin which helps secure your folders and data.
-This will automatically password protect your information including your config file, backups and more.

-> _Dependencies:_
->
-> - None

 ### AccessControl

 - A plugin that allows users to set access permissions for individual files and folders.
 Supports role-based access control to manage permissions for different user roles.